datawire/ambassador-docs/docs/emissary/pre-release/howtos/tracing-zipkin.md

 ## 2. Generate some requests

-Use `curl` to generate a few requests to an existing $productName$ `AmbassadorMapping`.
+Use `curl` to generate a few requests to an existing $productName$ `Mapping`.
 You may need to perform many requests since only a subset of random requests are sampled and instrumented with traces.

 ```
 $ curl -L $AMBASSADOR_IP/backend/